This one is long and cathartic and very step #4ish. Don’t read it… I just need to write it.

 With my oldest I was “only” smoking weed, popping pills and drinking.
 I suspected earlier with him and quit using earlier with him (except for smoking… I smoked like a chimney the entirety of both my pregnancies).
 I probably used some sort of illicit drug or alcohol for the first six weeks of his gestation.

 What else can I confess?
 I was prepared to abort him, but by the grace of God, his biological father demanded that not happen.
 If for nothing else, I respect that man for that one demand.
 One of my absolute most favorite humans in the history of the world is a known entity because that man (really only a boy at the time) demanded I not terminate the pregnancy.
 I owe him my eldest son’s life and my utmost gratitude.

 My second born, third oldest child, wasn’t so lucky.
-By the time he came along I was knee deep in a methamphetamine addiction I was powerless to control.
+By the time he came along I was knee deep in a mire of methamphetamine addiction I was powerless to control.
 I had birth control pills that I took sparingly.
 When I realized I’d skipped a day or week or however many I’d missed I caught up in one day and told myself it was cool.
 That, coupled with rolling days of tweaking and partying and crashing and surprise, surprise somehow I missed periods.

 I figured it was the meth or missed-and-caught-up-pills and ignored the facts.
 Honestly, at that time in my life I was so messed up and fried I cannot remember the sequence of events.
 But I remember the bathroom I was in when I expected my period for the second or third time and it didn’t come.
 I knew what I didn’t want to know.
 And so… I peed on the thing and wasn’t surprised when the line showed up.